jayasandeepsai/Static-Zomato-page/README.md

-#This is my Zomato landing clone
+# This is my Zomato landing page clone
+## Done with first commit